How We Use Social Media for Informal Learning. Vendors talk about social learning like its something revolutionary, but I’m here to tell you its not.

+Blending Learning with Social Technology Components.
 HORTON’S TYPES OF E-LEARNING ACTIVITIES – Blended Learning Toolkit – UW–Madison.
 William Horton’s E-Learning By Design is a very helpful resource for instructors in the design of activities for a blended environment.

 Instructors should think about how the different kinds of outcomes and levels of activities will help in designing the appropriate levels of complexity for course activities.
 “Absorb activities inform and inspire.
 [They] enable motivated learners to obtain crucial, up-to-date information they need to do their jobs or to further their learning.
 In absorb activities learners read, listen, and watch.
 These activities may sound passive, but they can be an active component of learning.
 Ready to Flip: Three Ways to Hold Students Accountable for Pre-Class Work - Faculty Focus.
 One of the most frequent questions faculty ask about the flipped classroom model is: “How do you encourage students to actually do the pre-class work and come to class prepared?”